 And not see the Pit.

 a.
-Why should I fear in the days of evil, when the iniquity at my heels surrounds me?
-The psalmist made a contrast between himself and those he will mention in the following lines.
+Why should I fear in the days of evil, when the iniquity at my heels surrounds me: The psalmist made a contrast between himself and those he will mention in the following lines.
 He, in contrast to them, has no reason to fear in the days of evil.

 i.
 “Days of evil to others cannot be so to me, for the presence of God transmutes the evil to good.”
 (Meyer)

 b.
-Those who trust in their wealth and boast in the multitude of their riches: When this Psalm speaks of the rich, this is what it means.
+Those who trust in their wealth and boast in the multitude of their riches: When this psalm speaks of the rich, this is what it means.
 It isn’t merely the possession of material things that makes one rich in the sense that Psalm 49 means it.
 It is to trust in that wealth and to boast in their riches.

 · In general, God’s answer to these things for the rich is to practice radical generosity – a way for them to declare their trust in the LORD and to guard against a boast in their riches.

 ii.
-Boice pointed out that in some ways this Psalm is a commentary on the story of the rich fool in Luke 12:15-21.
+Boice pointed out that in some ways this psalm is a commentary on the story of the rich fool in Luke 12:15-21.
 Jesus applied the principle from that story: So is he who lays up treasure for himself, and is not rich toward God.
 Psalm 49 has in mind just that kind of man.

 c.
-None of them can by any means redeem his brother, nor give to God a ransom for him: The psalmist revealed the great limitation the idolatry of trusting and boasting in material wealth – this idol is of no help in the spiritual world.
-Money itself can’t rescue a soul because the redemption of their souls is costly; that is, beyond the ability of material things to purchase.
+None of them can by any means redeem his brother, nor give to God a ransom for him: The psalmist revealed the great limitation of the idolatry of trusting and boasting in material wealth – this idol is of no help in the spiritual world.
+Money itself can’t rescue a soul because the redemption of their souls is costly – that is, beyond the ability of material things to purchase.

 i.
 The redemption of their souls is a spiritual work, accomplished only by God’s atoning sacrifice.
 This sacrifice began in the Garden of Eden (Genesis 3:21), was practiced among the patriarchs (Genesis 22:13-14), and instituted in a sacrificial system (Leviticus 1-7).
 The concept of a substitutionary, atoning sacrifice was fulfilled and perfected by the work of Jesus at the cross (Isaiah 53:10-11, Hebrews 10:12 and many others).
 This spiritual work is what provides for the redemption of their souls.

 ii.
-“And therefore all the money that hath been given for masses, dirges, trentals, &c., hath been cast away; seeing Christ is the only Redeemer, and in the other world money beareth no mastery.”
+“And therefore all the money that hath been given for masses, dirges, trentals, etc., hath been cast away; seeing Christ is the only Redeemer, and in the other world money beareth no mastery.”
 (Trapp)

 iii.
-Voltaire was a French atheist and enemy of Christianity and his popularity made him very wealthy.
-“Yet when Voltaire came to die, it is reported that he cried to his doctor in pained desperation, ‘I will give you half of all I possess if you will give me six months more of life'” (Boice).
-Voltaire died in despair.
+Voltaire was a French atheist and enemy of Christianity, and his popularity made him very wealthy.
+“Yet when Voltaire came to die, it is reported that he cried to his doctor in pained desperation, ‘I will give you half of all I possess if you will give me six months more of life.’”
+(Boice) Voltaire died in despair.

 iv.
-Redeem… ransom: “The ransom picture is doubly appropriate, since being held to ransom is as much the hazard of the very rich as redemption is the need of the very poor.”
+Redeem…ransom: “The ransom picture is doubly appropriate, since being held to ransom is as much the hazard of the very rich as redemption is the need of the very poor.”
 (Kidner)

 d.
 That he should continue to live eternally, and not see the Pit: Those who have the redemption of their souls will live eternally and not see the Pit.
 Here we see the concept of sheol (the Pit) as more than just the grave, but the ultimate and empty destiny of those who reject God.